lens-protocol/metadata/README.md

 ```

 > [!NOTE]
-> `zod` is marked as optional peer dependency, so if you all you need is the JSON Schema definitions, you can install `@lens-protocol/metadata` without `zod`.
+> `zod` is marked as optional peer dependency, so if all you need is the JSON Schema definitions, you can install `@lens-protocol/metadata` without `zod`.

 ## Documentation